 Built in 1967, by Jacksonville Shipyard of Jacksonville, Florida (hull #646) as the Esso Garden State for the Esso Shipping Company of Wilmington Delaware.

-In 1972, Esso Shipping became Exxon Shipping of Wilmington, Delaware.
-And in 1973, the tug was renamed as the Exxon Bayou State.
+In 1972, the Esso Shipping Company became Exxon Shipping Company of Wilmington, Delaware.
+Where the tug initially retained her name.

 The tug's capacities are 26,670 gallons of fuel oil, 628 gallons of Lube Oil and 3,480 gallons of potable water.
 She is also outfitted with two fire monitors rated at 1,500 Gallons Per Minute.